 Crows making a mess around your property?
-Get Bird B Gone’s crow bird deterrents.
+Get Bird B Gone’s crow control and bird deterrent products to solve your crow issues.
 Easy to install, effective and affordable.
 Will not harm birds or other animals.

 Crows can pose a major problem to property owners and growers.
 The black birds often gather in huge flocks, creating noise and leaving mounds of droppings in their wake.
 They damage roofs and their droppings can eat into and deface a variety of building and vehicle surfaces.
 American crows are protected by the Migratory Bird Treaty Act of 1918.
 The birds are widespread and very common, with their numbers estimated by BirdLife International to be around 31,000,000.

 Among the most intelligent of birds, the American crow can recognize individual people, pick a person out of a crowd, follow them, and remember them for years.
 Found across the U.S. and most of Canada, this black bird is typically about 17.5 inches long and weighs about 20 ounces.
 Crows often feed in open areas and will eat grains, small hard fruits, insects, carrion and whatever is available.
 They will travel as far as 40 miles from evening roost sites to daytime feeding areas.